Liamdev631/spieks/README.md

 model = MNISTModel()
 model.load_state_dict(torch.load("mnist.pth", weights_only=True))
 swap_layers(model, old_layer_type=nn.ReLU, new_layer_type=QCFS, neuron_args={ "Q": Q })

+# Train your ANN here
 ```

+For more details on QCFS, refer to the paper: [Optimal ANN-SNN Conversion for High-Accuracy and Ultra-Low-Latency Spiking Neural Networks](https://arxiv.org/pdf/2303.04347) by Tong Bu et al.

 ### Converting an ANN to an SNN